seifertd/AdventOfCode/2023/README.md

   platform tilting, so there has to be a cycle.
 Find it and the offset it starts at, then mod the 1 billion minus the offset by the cycle length add the offset back and replay that many tilts to get the answer.
 * Day 16: Got stuck shortly on part 2 because part 1 was mutating the parsed cave data.
-Had to make sure I copied the cave after parsing it for use as input inot part 1 and part 2.
+Had to make sure I copied the cave after parsing it for use as input into part 1 and part 2.
 * Day 18: Part 1 can be simulated.
 Part 2 can't be using the normal x,y grid.
 Sparse grids?
+  * 2 years later: Using ideas from later years (my implementation of a sparse grid, I guess) I was able to solve this one.